manwar/theweeklychallenge/content/blog/review-challenge-159.md

 Finally, for my own solution I spent my time creating a `Rat` object type for a rational number, that when instantiated automatically creates a reduced internal form and a decimal approximation for sorting.
 Using a pair of loops, all of the fraction values are calculated as new `Rat` objects and placed in a list.
 The list is filtered for unique fractions by constructing a hash keyed on the stringified form of the reduced fraction.
 The keys for this hash can then be sorted on the decimal approximations and output.

 Most of the fun stuff is automatically done when the object is created.
-I like triggers, and the BUILD method is automatically run on instantiation, with the data provided by te BUILDARGS method that proceeds it.
+I like triggers, and the BUILD method is automatically run on instantiation, with the data provided by the BUILDARGS method that proceeds it.

 ```perl
     package Rat;